okgourmet.com Home of Steve's Restaurant Reviews

 Mediterranean chicken salad sandwich with tomato basil soup

-The sandwiches are wrapped in pita bread (and do not photograph well), but generally they are one of my favorite items to order at Nunu's.
+The sandwiches provide an economical way to fill up, and there is a good variety.
 One that was quite enjoyable was the Mediterranean Chicken Salad Sandwich served with a basil pesto mayonnaise dressing.
 The chicken was substantial, and the kalamata olives gave it a good flavor.

 The Tomato Basil Soup was excellent, and I thought it had just the right amount of spices.